Huawei shows China's scope for organic growth

 Today global communications network operators from Dubai to Nigeria to Latin America look beyond the tales of military ties and corporate espionage to do big business with Huawei.
 Business partners include Vodafone, Deutsche Telekom and security software leader Symantec Corp, which runs a joint venture with the company.

-In its biggest success to date, the company recently beat out a top global rival, Ericsson (ERICb.ST: Quote), in its own backyard: in December, 2009, Huawei won deals to build next-generation networks for major mobile carriers in Norway and Sweden.
+In its biggest success to date, the company recently beat out a top global rival, Ericsson, in its own backyard: in December, 2009, Huawei won deals to build next-generation networks for major mobile carriers in Norway and Sweden.

-Both Huawei and ZTE Corp (0763.HK: Quote), whose main focus is on emerging markets, have had an organic growth strategy, shunning acquisitions in favor of a build-it-themselves approach.
+Both Huawei and ZTE Corp, whose main focus is on emerging markets, have had an organic growth strategy, shunning acquisitions in favor of a build-it-themselves approach.

 Product development has been a cornerstone of the company since its founding by Ren Zhengfei, a media-shy former engineer with the People's Liberation Army, who struck out on his own.
 Continued...